relekang/args/readme.md

 Just another _opinionated_ lazy argument parser.
 This library is made to be opinionated about the structure of node cli application.
 It strives to give you a most of what you would need out of the box if you agree with its opinions.
+The core principal is to co-locate the comman configuration with the command code so it is stored in the same file.

 ## Installation